 You can get a simple website for your business for as little as a few thousand pounds.
 But you’ll soon find out that this appealing price tag comes with a lot of hidden costs compared to a full-cycle project.
 Costs that can cause losses way beyond the fee that you’ve paid.

 It starts with a little cost here and there.
-If you get a website in the lower range of a few thousands of pounds, it’s more than likely that you are the one responsible for content and imagery.
+If you get a website in the lower range of a few thousand of pounds, it’s more than likely that you are the one responsible for content and imagery.
 First hidden costs.

 Then there’s a chance that your web designer isn’t familiar with modern best practices.
-Your build is lacking wireframes and they complete the design before you provide the content.
+The process is lacking wireframes and they complete the design before you provide the content.

 The former will cause redundant design iterations.
 This will either cost you more money, or the designer will rush these changes, affecting the quality of the final product.

 The latter will put a constraint on your copywriters.
 If their content doesn’t fit inside the designed containers, you’re going back to costly iterations or putting imperfect content onto your site.

 These will stretch your budget before the website goes live – and they’re just the tip of the iceberg.